-DSDT's designated Loan Technician sends students exit counseling information as well as informs the student of their loan servicer with contact information if the student withdrawals prior to the end of the term and completing.
+DSDT's designated Financial Aid representative/business officer sends students exit counseling information as well as informs the student of their loan servicer with contact information if the student withdrawals prior to the end of the term and completing.

-Improvements Needed: Research as to why the students are withdrawing without completing the semester successfully.
-Offer employment resources and re-iterate their financial obligations to their loan servicer.
+Improvements Needed: Infer as to why the students are withdrawing without completing the semester successfully.
+Offer employment resources and re-iterate their financial obligations to their loan servicer before and after withdrawal.